 Your mortgage interest rate will remain fixed for as long as you have it.
 We also apply fixed interest rates to any additional borrowing.
 The rate for additional borrowing is set at the time you apply and can be different from the initial loan interest rate.

 You can choose to protect a percentage of the eventual sale value of your home at the start of your loan.
 The percentage you choose to protect is guaranteed to be available to you or your beneficiaries in the future.

 Option to move home (porting)

 If you want to move home, you may be able to take the mortgage with you.
 This is known as porting.
 You’ll also keep the same terms and conditions if it meets our suitability criteria.
 If you move to a property of lower value, it may mean we’re unable to lend you the amount you currently owe.
-In these cases you’ll have to repay part of the loan.
+In this case, you’d need to repay part of the loan.